atelier-saulx/based/packages/client/docs/auth-howto.md

 There are several ways to do this, including the data editor in the Based website admin area.
 We'll add it through a script from the developer's computer environment as it also shows how you can add this functionality from your own apps.

-The `user` type installed by default as the following schema:
+The `user` type installed by default has the following schema:

 ```
   ...